-AS FACEBOOK DEVELOPERS we do our best to carefully and thoroughly monitor everything written about Facebook—both from Facebook and from other third party groups.
+AS FACEBOOK DEVELOPERS we do our best to carefully and thoroughly monitor everything written about Facebook marketing for dentists—both from Facebook and from other third party groups.
 So far, there isn’t a lot being said about Facebook’s plans for business pages.
 The vast majority of information out there is related to the changes being made this week on personal pages. (image credit: Reuters/Robert Galbraith)

 Needless to say, there’s a lot of speculation about how these new directions will affect marketing—and your business page.
 We have spent a ton of time since the recent announcements reading and discussing all the speculation—both internally and with others in our field.
 Facebook is promising more information soon.

 Some of the early hints suggest that whatever they do with business pages, it will likely become even more important for a dental practice to be actively engaging with its fan base.

 This Is Why We Talk SO Much About Facebook Wall Engagement for Successful Dental Social Media

 We’ve seen time and time again that the practices most effectively using dental social media marketing are the ones carving out just a little bit of time to have conversations with people—especially on Facebook.